Core concepts¶

 result = future.result() # blocks only when you need the result

-The Future follows Python's concurrent.futures protocol, so it integrates with existing code that already works with futures — including as_completed(), wait(), and executor patterns.
+The Future follows the concurrent.futures protocol, so it works with as_completed(), wait(), and existing executor code.

-With stream=True, results are yielded as they complete rather than waiting for all of them.
-This is useful when tasks have variable duration and you want to start processing results early:
+With stream=True, results are yielded as they complete rather than after all of them finish — useful when tasks have variable duration and you want to start processing early:

-By default, streaming preserves the original order (the first yielded result corresponds to the first task).
+Streaming preserves the original order by default.
 With ordered=False, results arrive in completion order — faster overall, but you lose the positional correspondence.

-Remote workers start as bare cloud instances — a fresh OS with no Python, no libraries, no knowledge of your project.
-The Image dataclass describes the full environment that should exist on each worker before any computation runs.
-It's a declarative specification: you state what you need, and Skyward generates an idempotent bootstrap script that provisions it.
+Remote nodes start as bare cloud instances — a fresh OS with no Python, no libraries, no knowledge of your project.
+Image describes the environment that should exist on each node before any computation runs.
+It's declarative: you state what you need, and the daemon generates an idempotent bootstrap script that provisions it.

 image = sky.Image(